 The Marblehead Historical Commission offices are located on the second floor of Abbot Hall.
 The Commission’s offices are open “by appointment only”.
 Appointment requests and all other requests to the Marblehead Historical Commission should be emailed to email@example.com

 Email Historical Commission

 188 Washington Street

 Selectmen’s Room, Abbot Hall Displays, and Sign Museum

 Abbot Hall is home to the Selectman’s Room where the well-known painting, Spirit of ’76 and the Town Deed are located.
 There are many historical displays in the first level hallways and stairways as well as in the auditorium on the second floor.
-The Sign Museum is located in the hallway on the lower level.
-For more information, see Selectmen’s Room, Abbot Hall Displays and Sign Museum.
+For more information, see Selectmen’s Room and Abbot Hall Displays.
 These areas are open to the public at all times that Abbot Hall is open (see above).